top of page

 Key Details:

-• Ride time: ~30–45 minutes each way
+• Ride time: ~40–45 minutes each way

-• Shelling type: Mostly shallow water shelling — bring a pitcher and plan to get your feet wet
+• Shelling type: Mostly shallow water shelling - bring a water pitcher and plan to get your feet wet

 • Shells you might find: LARGE horse conchs, alphabet cones, banded tulips